wombleton/gitlaw-nz/acts/S/Secondhand Dealers and Pawnbrokers Act 2004.md

     (4) A cancellation must be in writing, with reasons, and state the date on which the cancellation takes effect.

-    (5) A licence holder commits an offence, and is liable on summary conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to return a cancelled licence, and every certified copy of it, to the Licensing Authority immediately upon cancellation of the licence.
+    (5) A licence holder commits an offence, and is liable on conviction to a fine not exceeding $2,000, if he or she fails without reasonable excuse to return a cancelled licence, and every certified copy of it, to the Licensing Authority immediately upon cancellation of the licence.

     Compare: 1908 No 141 s 14; 1963 No 10 ss 17, 18

+    Section 16(5): amended, on 1 July 2013, by [section 413][125] of the Criminal Procedure Act 2011 (2011 No 81).

 ##### 17 Updating licence information